Bayonne: Population and income tax

 In 2011, the median household income tax was €22,605, placing Bayonne 28,406th place among the 31,886 communes with more than 49 households in metropolitan France.

 In 2011, 47.8% of households were not taxable.

 Employment

 In 2011, the population aged from 15 to 64 years was 29,007 persons of which 70.8% were employable, 60.3% in employment and 10.5% unemployed.
-While there were 30,012 jobs in the employment area, against 29,220 in 2006, and the number of employed workers residing in the employment area was 17,667, the indicator of job concentration is 169.9% which means that the employment area offers nearly two jobs to for every available worker.
+While there were 30,012 jobs in the employment area, against 29,220 in 2006, and the number of employed workers residing in the employment area was 17,667, the indicator of job concentration is 169.9% which means that the employment area offers nearly two jobs for every available worker.

 Businesses and shops

 Bayonne is the economic capital of the agglomeration of Bayonne and southern Landes.
 The table below details the number of companies located in Bayonne according to their industry:

 The table below shows employees by business establishments in terms of numbers:

 The following comments apply to the two previous tables: